Raspberry Beetle Trap

 Each trap protects 50sqm and contains one floral lure.
 The traps should be placed outside in the spring 4-6 weeks before the first flowers appear (April-May).
 With later flowering hybrid berries eg loganberries, or autumn fruiting raspberries, a second replacement lure is recommended.

-Lower postage rate of £3.80 applies if ordering one item.
+Lower postage rate of £4.50 applies if ordering one item.
+For carriage charges to Eire please call 01255 830181 before placing your order.